harveybsmith/Movie_Recomendations_Pyspark/README.md

 # Movie_Recomendations_Pyspark
-This report stores my Pyspark code for me practicing using Spark with the pyspark library using a cluster setup on Hadoop.
+This repo stores my Pyspark code for me practicing using pySpark using a cluster setup on Hadoop.
 I then use the ALS library to set up a user-based recomedation engine